joeyespo/sublimetext-console-exec/README.md

 Console Exec
 ============

-Plugin for [Sublime Text 2][sublime] to execute a command in a console window.
+Plugin for [Sublime Text][sublime] to execute a command in a console window.
 After the process exits, the console remains open and displays **"Press any key to exit"** before closing.